Rayhchs/Coordinate_Transformation/README.md

 2. press 'd' to calculate the transformation of coordinate of bounding box.

 ## Result
-Here shows the result of simulation:
+The result of simulation is shown as follow:

 <img src="https://github.com/Rayhchs/Coordinate_Transformation/blob/main/result/Result.png">